NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 Austin's rental market attracts investors from California, New York, and beyond who want exposure to Texas real estate.
 DSCR loans don't require you to be local — they're structured entirely around the Austin property's performance.

-DSCR Loan Requirements in Texas
+What Are the DSCR Loan Requirements in Texas?

 Requirements vary by lender — this is where having a broker who works with 40+ wholesale lenders matters.
 General baseline requirements: